andreasm80/blog.local/content/post/2023-07-12-installing-tmc-local/index.md

-Unfortunately my tmc-sm deployement gave me this error in the end:
+Unfortunately my tmc-sm deployement gave me this error in the end, which can be solved afterwards or during the install process following the section on Alertmanager above:

 ```bash
 	    | 8:32:35AM: ---- waiting on 1 changes [25/26 done] ----